Zymbit-Docs/docs/content/getting-started/sen/quickstart/index.md

 ### **Configure and Setup your Secure Edge Node**

 ##### Power On
  * Connect the included 12V Power Supply up to the front panel 12V barrel connector.
 Optionally, supply power via PoE to the ethernet connector, or via the SATA edge connector.
+Connect an ethernet cable to the front panel gigabit ethernet port.
+The unit is designed to run headless.
+You do not need a monitor, keyboard, or mouse.

 {{< cardpane >}}
 {{% card header="Front Panel IO" %}}